Parami Wasanthi Maristela: Career

 She also won a gold medal in the women's steeplechase at the 2018 Asian Junior Athletics Championships held in Gifu Japan with a new junior record in steeplechase event.
 In 2018, it was revealed that she would receive a scholarship to Kenya through the support of Athletics Association of Sri Lanka in order to make arrangements for her to become an expertise in women's steeplechase competitions.
-However, the move did not materialise due to unknown reasons.
+However, the move did not materialise for unknown reasons.
 She also played rugby and she represented the Sri Lanka women's U16 rugby team.

 She won the Award for Emerging Sportswoman of the Year for 2018 during the Newsfirst Platinum Awards.

 Personal life

 She hails from a difficult family background and underprivileged family circumstances.
 Her father Anthony Tudor is a fisherman and it was her father who encouraged Parami to take up the sport of athletics.

 In 2021, she appealed and demanded to the Sri Lankan authorities to convince the Government of India to immediately release her father and other fishermen who were arrested by the coastal guards for illegally straying in the Andaman Islands.
 Her father was arrested by the Indian authorities alongside fellow fishermen in January 2021 and they were released in August 2021.